InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 4. Code the states, scenes and UI for your game.
 The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes which inherit from `OKGameState` and `OKScene`.

-    > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)
+    > For an explanation of these classes, see the [Architecture][architecture] documentation.

     > If your scenes requires custom per-frame logic, you may override the `OKScene.shouldUpdateSystems(deltaTime:)` method.